Daimler Trucks seeks to cut dependence on Europe with India push

-FRANKFURT Daimler (DAIGn.DE) executive Wolfgang Bernhard said on Monday he was cautiously optimistic about the outlook for the trucks business in 2014 thanks to new sales growth coming from emerging markets such as India.
+FRANKFURT Feb 24 Daimler executive Wolfgang Bernhard said on Monday he was cautiously optimistic about the outlook for the trucks business in 2014 thanks to new sales growth coming from emerging markets such as India.

 "We will use India as an export base for other markets in Africa and Southeast Asia," Bernhard told a press conference in Stuttgart, Germany.